Azure-Samples/chat-with-your-data-solution-accelerator/README.md

     ![A screenshot of the chat app.](./media/web-unstructureddata.png)

 ### [Local deployment instructions](./LOCAL_DEPLOYMENT.md)
 To customize the accelerator or run it locally, first, copy the .env.sample file to your development environment's .env file, and edit it according to environment variable values table.
+Learn more about deploying locally [here](./LOCAL_DEPLOYMENT.md).

 ![Supporting documentation](/media/supportingDocuments.png)
 ## Supporting documentation

 ### Best practices
 **Access to documents**

  Only upload data that can be accessed by any user of the application.
 Anyone who uses the application should also have clearance for any data that is uploaded to the application.

 **Depth of responses**

 The more limited the data set, the broader the questions should be.
 If the data in the repo is limited, the depth of information in the LLM response you can get with follow up questions may be limited.
 For more depth in your response, increase the data available for the LLM to access.

 **Response consistency**

  Consider tuning the configuration of prompts to the level of precision required.
 The more precision desired, the harder it may be to generate a response.

 **Numerical queries**

  The accelerator is optimized to summarize unstructured data, such as PDFs or text files.
 The ChatGPT 3.5 Turbo model used by the accelerator is not currently optimized to handle queries about specific numerical data.
 The ChatGPT 4 model may be better able to handle numerical queries.

 **Use your own judgement**

  AI-generated content may be incorrect and should be reviewed before usage.

-### Azure AI Search used as retriever in RAG
+**Azure AI Search used as retriever in RAG**
 Azure AI Search, when used as a retriever in the Retrieval-Augmented Generation (RAG) pattern, plays a key role in fetching relevant information from a large corpus of data.
 The RAG pattern involves two key steps: retrieval of documents and generation of responses.
 Azure AI Search, in the retrieval phase, filters and ranks the most relevant documents from the dataset based on a given query.

 The importance of optimizing data in the index for relevance lies in the fact that the quality of retrieved documents directly impacts the generation phase.
 The more relevant the retrieved documents are, the more accurate and pertinent the generated responses will be.